-- 23.1 All concerns for children and young people should be recorded on My Concern using staff log in details.
+23.1 All concerns for children and young people should be recorded on My Concern using staff login details.
 The DSL/DDSLs will receive an electronic notification of that concern.
-An emergency log in system is available on SharePoint. - All concerns should be recorded as soon as possible within the hour - All concerns should be referred to the designated safeguarding lead or deputy designated safeguarding lead in their absence - All concerns of significant harm should be referred to the local authority children's services (mash) without delay.
-See appendix 1. - All concerns shared with the designated safeguarding lead should be considered alongside Walsall's safeguarding partnership right help, right time guidance - All concerns of allegations in relation to staff, volunteer or visitor's harmful behaviour should be referred to the Principal (if the concern is in relation to the Principal, the Chair of Trustees and the LADO should be informed without delay).
-See appendix 2. - 22.2 Remember records should include: - A clear and comprehensive summary of your concern. - Details of how the concern was followed up and resolved. - A note of any action taken, decisions reached and the outcome.
+An emergency login system is available on SharePoint.

+- All concerns should be recorded as soon as possible within the hour - All concerns should be referred to the designated safeguarding lead or deputy designated safeguarding lead in their absence - All concerns of significant harm should be referred to the local authority children's services (MASH) without delay.
+See Appendix 1. - All concerns shared with the designated safeguarding lead should be considered alongside Walsall's safeguarding partnership right help, right time guidance - All concerns of allegations about staff, volunteers or visitors' harmful behaviour should be referred to the Principal (if the concern is about the Principal, the Chair of Trustees and the LADO should be informed without delay).
+See Appendix 2.

+22.2 Remember records should include:

+- A clear and comprehensive summary of your concern. - Details of how the concern was followed up and resolved. - A note of any action taken, decisions reached and the outcome.